dkanghan/Tower_Defense/Assignment3GDD.md

 - **Level Progression**: Players must complete each level in order to unlock the next level.

 - **Boss Fights**: Players will encounter powerful boss enemies at the end of level-3 and level-4.
-Boss enemies have higher health and attack power than regular enemies, providing a greater challenge for players.
+Boss enemies have higher health than regular enemies, providing a greater challenge for players.

 - **Varying Range of Defenders**: Defenders now have varying attack ranges, with some defenders having a longer range than others.
 This adds a new layer of strategy to the game, as players must consider the range of their defenders when placing them on the map.